“HELLO, WE ARE THE MATINÉE, WE’RE BIG FANS, AND WE WANT TO WORK WITH YOU.”

 NOW WITH 4 ALBUMS AND SEVERAL AWARDS UNDER THEIR BELT, THE GROUP IS EXCITED TO SEE WHERE THEIR CREATIVE PARTNERSHIP WITH JIM SCOTT LEADS, PROVING THAT SOMETIMES, A SIMPLE HELLO CAN CHANGE EVERYTHING.

-Things changed in 2013, when the group signed to Light Organ Records and released its debut album, We Swore We’d See the Sunrise.
-Recorded at the prestigious Armoury Studios with Grammy award-winning producer Steve Berlin, (The Tragically Hip, Los Lobos), the record’s salt-of-the-earth rock sound made a splash on radio across North America and earned the outfit a string of prominent festival bookings across Canada and the U.S.A.
+The Matinée’s debut album, We Swore We’d See the Sunrise was produced in 2013 by Grammy award-winning producer Steve Berlin (The Tragically Hip, Los Lobos), the record’s salt-of-the-earth sound made a splash on radio across North America.Young & Lazy became a bonafide song of the summer and earned the outfit a string of prominent festival bookings across North America.

-In 2015, they linked up with Mounties members Steve Bays (Hot Hot Heat) and Ryan Dahle (Limblifter), who produced the 2015 EP Broken Arrows and helped to nurture the ensemble’s gritty rock influences.
+Next, they linked up with Mounties members Steve Bays and Ryan Dahle, who produced the Broken Arrows EP in 2015 and helped to nurture the ensemble’s gritty rock influences.
 The result; the first single off the record, Temper Temper, hit #1 on the CBC Radio 3 national charts.

 Wanting to return to their ‘roots’ the band then sought out producer Jamie Candiloro (Ryan Adams, REM, Willie Nelson) for Dancing On Your Grave in 2017.
 A heart-swelling collision of hook-infused rock and earthy Americana influences, the album garnered 3 singles (Figure It Out, Blood Alley, Dancing On Your Grave) that have kept the band busy with touring and festival appearances right up until now.